The Internet

 some parts of it still do.
 If you have a traditional "dialup"

-connection to the Net (where your computer dials a number at an
+connection to the Net (where your computer dials a telephone number to reach your

-Internet service provider), you're using circuit switching to go
+Internet service provider in what's effectively an ordinary phone call), you're using circuit switching to go

 online.
 You'll know how maddeningly inefficient this can be.
 No-one can